 Dealing with Trauma Issues within Tutor/Mentor and Youth Serving Organizations.
-Panel led by Marilyn Danos, Chicago area mentor health professional
+Marilyn Danos, Chicago area mentor health professional.

 Creating a mentoring program can be a daunting task.
 Not just because of the time needed, but deciding HOW to build it.
 We'll move past myths (1 on 1 matchmaking is the best) and learn how you can create organic, successful mentoring opportunities for people in your organization.

 This session will be an active discussion; NOT a lecture.
 You're going to learn more than 10 mile high theories about mentoring.
 We'll be using Idea Climbing to help you learn how to 1) be a mentor, 2) be mentored and 3) how to create successful mentoring programs with measurable results (yes, you'll learn how to create metrics rather than unfocused conversations).